-The process of identifying the context of behavior begins with recording the student's schedule of activities.
-The student's teachers rate the likelihood of the problem behavior occurring in each activity throughout the day.
+The process of identifying the context of behavior begins with recording the student's schedule of activities, and using the information gathered during the teacher/staff interviews to determine the likelihood of the problem behavior occurring in each activity throughout the day.
 By examining the patterns of problem behavior, the Action Team can begin to note specific situations where antecedents and consequences make the problem behavior more likely, as well as identifying naturally occurring situations where problem behavior is unlikely.

-Cor ntext Pr oble em Bel nav ior Consequence
+Cor Context em Beł nav ior Consequence

 1) Schedule: (Time & Subject) Activity: Large Group Activity Small Group Activity Independent Activity Transitions Unstructured Activity 3) I F Low Prob ligh 4) What is the response to the problem behavior?
-(Write the # of the response that most often applies & is most likely maintaining the problem behavior.)
+(Write the # of the response that most often applies &amp; is most likely maintaining the problem behavior.)
 1. Adult(s) respond (redirect, reteach behavior, or provide assistance) 2.
 Peer(s) respond (look at, laugh or talk to student) 3.
 Student obtains specific object/item 4.
 Adult(s) withhold/remove interaction 5.
 Peer(s) withhold/remove interaction 6.
 Activity/task is changed 7.
 Student sent to timeout or office

 1 2 3 4 5 6

 1 2 3 4 5 6

 1 2 3 4 5 6

 1 2 3 4 5 6